 While using keywords is likely something you’re familiar with in your SEO efforts, properly using them in your site’s URLs and page titles is key to success when optimizing for voice search.
 Over half of the top voice search results feature keywords from the search query itself in their title or URL.

 This means that it is important to understand what keywords are most often being used by your audience.
-Especially when they are looking for the services you provide.
+Especially when they’re looking for the products or services you provide.
 You need a good grasp on what people are searching for.
-This makes it considerably easier to implement it into your voice search optimization efforts.
+This makes it considerably easier to implement them into your voice search optimization efforts.

 SERP Voice Search Features Help Seal the Deal

 SERP (Search Engine Results Page) refers to the basic layout of links that Google returns when you perform a search.
 These SERP Features are additional visual elements that are added by Google.
 This allows it to list in order to give it additional prominence on the front page.
-They can include things like a star rating, designation as an add, or even a featured snippet.
+They can include things like a star rating, designation as an ad, or even a featured snippet about your business.

-While these things are often outside of your control, there are certain things you can do to make Google more likely to designate your site for gaining one.
-And gunning for a SERP Feature is very valuable when you consider that 68.5% of returned voice search results have one.
+While these are often outside of your control, there are certain things you can do to make Google more likely to designate your site for gaining one or more.
+Focusing on obtaining a SERP Feature is very valuable when you consider that 69% of returned voice search results have at least one.

 Featured Snippets, in particular, are the most commonly utilized return for voice queries about more general information.
 These tend to be the most common overall returned result for general queries on smart speakers.